 Depressive phases can include:

-● Sadness or depressed mood – this is the opposite of the elation or euphoria seen in mania.
-It can include feelings of hopelessness and worthlessness.
+● Sadness or depressed mood is the opposite of the joy or euphoria seen in mania.
+It can consist of feelings of hopelessness and worthlessness.

 ● Low energy – fatigue and loss of energy are usually present during the depressive phase, including slower response times, slowed behavior, and loss of interest in usual activities.